 Steve Jobs, who is still in the process of rebuilding Apple after its near-collapse in the 1990s, faces heavy criticism for ignoring one of the company’s strongest markets.

 News that Apple lost its computer sales lead in the education market came from a report issued by Dataquest.
 While widely spun as an Apple failure, the news actually showed Dell’s growing success.

 With computers taking off, Dell’s strategy of selling cheap PCs led to a doubling of its sales.
 Shipments jumped from 77,000 in the second quarter of 1998 to 163,000 in the second quarter of 1999.
 Apple, meanwhile, increased sales from 101,000 to 125,000 computers.
 However, since total sales to U.S. colleges, schools and universities rose at an enormous rate, Apple’s market share dropped from 22.7% to just 16.5%.

 Why education market matters for Apple

-Today, Apple computers falling to second place in the education market barely seems worth commenting on. iOS devices now generate approximately 70% of the company’s revenue, dwarfing Mac sales.
+Today, Apple computers falling to second place in the education market barely seems worth commenting on. iOS devices now generate more than 50% of the company’s revenue, dwarfing Mac sales.
 Cupertino’s world was different in 1999, though.
 While people rightfully praised Jobs for returning Apple to profitability and launching the iconic iMac G3, he took fire for ignoring one of the company’s traditional strongholds.

 Much more than business, education always proved a strong market for Apple.

 At one point, the company controlled more than 50% of sales to schools.
 In fact, after leaving Apple, Jobs initially started NeXT as an educational computing company.
 However, that ambition faded quickly after he raised the price point of the NeXT Computer well beyond what most schools could pay.